Nallopro/Cw-Trainer/README.md

 I also made a 3D printed mini key to use with your radio or your trainer!
 You just need one 3.5mm male jack (https://s.click.aliexpress.com/e/_c3c8kbPP) and a few screws.

-Find more info in the 3D files tab.
+Find more info in the 3D files and User guide tab.

 If your key is not behaving correctly, make sure it's pushed all the way in.
 I might update the firmware in the future, make sure to stay tuned!